20kdc/byond-data-docs/formats/DMB.md

 For GEN Versions >= 307, additionally {

-1. Uint8 dmSpecialType (See: The Annotated Standard Class Hierarchy.
+1. Uint8 dmInterface (See: The Annotated Standard Class Hierarchy.
 IFL).
 2. If it's 0x0F (*not* 0xFF!), then a Uint32 follows to replace it.

 If the format version is insufficient, this defaults to 1.